WIN7-cyber/cGAN-generate-fruit-images/README.md

 from torchvision import datasets, transforms import torchvision.utils as vutils

-4. Data Preprocessing & Image Size
+## 4. Data Preprocessing & Image Size

-We experimented with two different preprocessing pipelines in two notebooks:
+Two different preprocessing pipelines were used in two notebooks.

 ACGAN.ipynb

-Resize images directly to 128 × 128
+Images are resized directly to 128 × 128

 Transformations: